LincolnVS/lincolnvs/README.md

 ### Research papers I worked at:
 - Co-author of "FastIoT - A Compression Model for Displaying a Huge Volume of IoT data in Web Environments" (publication pending)

-> Prefer to give the world knowledge instead of hate!
+> Prefer to give the world knowledge rather than hate!